nathan-gardner/SECON2023Robot/README.md

 Fatima Al-Heji is an undergraduate Computer Engineering student and is currently a senior at Tennessee Technological University.

 Luke McGill is an undergraduate Electrical Engineering student and is currently a Senior at Tennessee Technological University.
 Luke is just a guy being a dude.
-He like chickfila and long walks on the beach.
+He likes chickfila and long walks on the beach.

 Mark Beech is an undergraduate Electrical Engineering student and is currently a senior at Tennessee Technological University.